ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 }
 ```

-3. This test shows how to stub a member variable value of the `clientEndpoint` object
+3. This test shows how to stub a member variable value of the `clientEndpoint` object.
 ```ballerina
 import ballerina/test;
 import ballerina/http;